nestordemeure/nestordemeure.github.io/content/writing/fiction/monday.md

 images:
 ---

 Jim started digging at the crossroad.
-He felt heavy, eating before coming was probably a bad idea… but it's not as if he had experience with that stuff.
+He felt heavy, he wasn’t quite sure if it was the pasta or the meat, but eating before coming was probably a bad idea… but it's not as if he had experience with that stuff.

 Once the hole was big enough, he wrapped a silver dollar in one original page of Krazy Kat and buried it in the dirt.
-Then he waited.
+Then, he waited.

 His hopes went high when a fly started to bother him.
 But it was just a fly.